 Sidhu Murm and Kanhu Murm:

 In revolt Santal group of Jharkhand had done a great job.
 Sidhu Murm and Kanhu Murm had led some 10,000 Santals peoples.
 Above all, He had rebelled against British colonialism.
 Santal Movement is considered to be a successful movement in the uprising of 1857.
 To capture Sidhu and Kanhu, the British government had issued a reward of around Rs.
 10,000.
 To sum up, it shows how dangerous he was for British rule.

 He had led the armed forces.
 During his career, he had revolutionized the thoughts of many young people.
-In the revolutionary works, he had raided the police force and collected weapons.
+He was one of the Indian freedom fighters who well known for their revolutionary works.
+He also had raided the police force and collected weapons.
 He had found arms of police forces in Chittagong.
 He used these weapons to carry out further missions.

 He was contributory in establishing the Indian National Congress.
 Most noteworthy, he was the first Indian MP during British rule (MP).
 Also, his book contains detailed information on British colonialism and its intentions.
 This book shows us the plan of Britishers to plunder Indian wealth.

 He was one of the young revolutionaries, whose work had a significant impact on the English rule.
 He gave the Britishers the taste of foreign-made drugs.
 Finally, at the age of 19, He had to make sacrifices.

 Lala Har Dayal:

 He united in hundreds of tribes in the Indian War of Independence.
 Lala Har Dayal also urged these tribes to fight against the Britishers.
 Also, he served as the editor of the Bande Mataram.
 He organized the Paris Indian Society founded Bande Mataram in 1909.

 Lala Lajpat Rai:

 He was a member of the Indian National Congress.
 Lala Lajpat Rai was one of the most important members of the Indian National Congress.
 Besides, he protested strongly against the Simon Commission.
 During this time, Superintendent of Police James Scott attacked him and along with other activists.
 Lalaji had seriously injured in the attack.
 As a result, he died in this attack.

 Mahadev Govind Ranade: